shaneson0/centralizedPricefeed/readme.md

  * @FilePath: /triangleBlockchainOracle/readme.md
 -->

-# Centralized-pricefeed
+# Centralized-Pricefeed

-Centralized-pricefeed is a Centralized blockchain oracle service, reading data from binance and okex api, and writing data to the contract.
+Centralized-Pricefeed is a Centralized blockchain oracle service, reading data from binance and okex api, and writing data to the contract.

 ## Perpare